fortanix/sq-dsm/README.md

-sq-sdkms
+sq-dsm
 ========

-This fork of [Sequoia-PGP][Sequoia] leverages [sdkms-client-rust][sdkms-client-rust] to perform OpenPGP operations with keys stored in the [Fortanix Self-Defending Key-Management System][SDKMS], adding options to the existing CLI Sequoia frontend, `sq`.
+This fork of [Sequoia-PGP][Sequoia] leverages [sdkms-client-rust][sdkms-client-rust] to perform OpenPGP operations with keys stored in the [Fortanix Data Security Manager][DSM], adding options to the existing CLI Sequoia frontend, `sq`.

 ### Motivation